The role of a councillor

 Support for councillors

 Officers provide councillors with a range of support to help carry out duties.
-You will be provided with office equipment like a mobile phone, computer, iPad and stationery.
+You will be provided with office equipment like a mobile phone, laptop and stationery.
 Supporting officers are based in the West Annex of the Town Hall.
 During your term of office you will form effective relationships with these officers through your attendance at meetings and with day-to-day support and activities provided by them.

 Induction